 And then you sink into it.

-You’re on the final leg of our Egypt, Israel and Jordan tour, and you’re staying on the shore of the Dead Sea.
+You’re on the final leg of The Holy Land tour: Israel & Jordan tour, and you’re staying on the shore of the Dead Sea.
 To the east is Jordan, Israel and the West Bank are westwards - but today, it’s time to relax, and it’s really hot out there.
 What makes more sense than a refreshing dip in the water that runs from here to the horizon?

 Except it feels...odd against your skin.
 Your body knows something unusual is going on here.
 It feels curiously oily, thicker, slightly heavier between your fingers as you wave your hand through it.
 It’s weirdly warm.
 What gives?

 That’s if you don’t have any wounds on your body right now.
 You know how a papercut can be so tiny it’s invisible to the naked eye, and yet WOW it can hurt like the devil?
 If you have any cuts or scrapes on your body, or if you unwise enough to have a close shave this morning, that’s what you’re feeling now.

 If it’s pure Yowch you’re experiencing, you’re best leaping out and rinsing the offending area with water - because otherwise, it’ll just keep stinging.

 The Dead Sea’s name is deceptive if you’re a human being.
 It’s not dangerous, and it’s not going to kill you - at least, your chances are pretty much the same as with any large body of water.
 Treat it with the appropriate respect, and you’re ready to enjoy its many unique delights - more on those in just a minute.